-During the course of the study, researchers assessed pain levels, functional improvements, quality of life, perceived improvement, and patient satisfaction.
+During the study, researchers assessed pain levels, functional improvements, quality of life, perceived improvement, and patient satisfaction.
 Over the course of the study period, patients with back or leg pain reported more significant improvements.
 The patients’ functional outcomes and quality of life improved with treatment.
 Both groups experienced high patient satisfaction.
 Overall, 84% of patients with back/leg pain found the treatment beneficial, along with 77% of neck/arm patients.

 Chiropractic care for musculoskeletal pain

-If you are suffering from musculoskeletal pain chiropractic treatments help.
+If you are suffering from musculoskeletal pain chiropractic treatments often help.
 We offer a range of chiropractic and physical therapy treatments to help alleviate your pain.

 Medical doctors often recommend surgery for work injuries like back pain and carpal tunnel syndrome.
 For many employees though, taking time off work for surgery and recovery isn’t an option.
 What’s more, many patients who do undergo surgery for back pain and carpal tunnel require additional surgery when their symptoms return a few years later.
-Chiropractic on the other hand, addresses the root of your pain to provide lasting relief.
+Chiropractic, on the other hand, addresses the root of your pain to provide lasting relief.